MetPX/sarracenia/doc/sr_watch.1.rst

 FILES IGNORED
 =============

-In order to avoid alerting for partially written (usually temporary) files, *dd_watch* does not post events for changes to files with certain names:
+In order to avoid alerting for partially written (usually temporary) files, *sr_watch* does not post events for changes to files with certain names:

  - files whose names begin with a dot **.**